forsaken-threads/diplomatic/documentation/ResponseHandler.md

 ### Implementing the abstract methods

-When creating a `Client` instance, you must an inject an extension of the abstract `ResponseHandler` class.
+When creating a `Client` instance, you can an inject an extension of the abstract `ResponseHandler` class.
 This class has three abstract methods that require implementation and are essentially a nudge to reasonably consider interaction with the response.
 These methods are checks for the three basic response results - errored, failed, and successful.

 In general, an errored response is one that results from a network condition, remote server error, or request dysfunction and causes the response format to be unparseable in the normal fashion.
 A failed response and a successful response are ones that can be predictably parsed and contain an encoded result status that indicates either failure or success.

+If no `ResponseHandler` is provided to the `Client`, it will automatically use the `BasicHandler`.
+This handler uses the HTTP status code of the response to determine errored, failed, and successful.
+A 2XX code is successful, a 5xx code is errored, and anything else is failed.
+This may meet the simplest of needs.

+**Diplomatic** also provides three simple handlers that will process the raw response in addition to the HTTP status code determination.
+These do pretty much what you would expect. `SimpleJsonArrayHandler` processes a JSON raw response into an associative array.  `SimpleJsonObjectHandler` processes a JSON raw response into a `stdClass` object (unless, of course, the JSON represents an array, in which case you'll get an array).  `SimpleXmlHandler` processes an XML raw response into a `SimpleXMLElement` object.

+But what about situations where the HTTP status code isn't always meaningful.
 Consider [Markit On Demand's Market Data APIs](http://dev.markitondemand.com/MODApis/).
 Their APIs return a serialized `Error` object when a request fails, and it contains a single key, `Message`.
 Otherwise, the response will contain the data that was requested, in the appropriate format (XML, JSON, or JSONP).
 A malformed response (invalid XML, JSON, or JSONP) should only ever occur if something like a network or server error happened or the request itself was malformed.
-Below is one way to implement these methods for a `MarkitOnDemand` *Response Handler* extension (the full example can be found [here](./examples/MarkitOnDemand.php)).
+Below is one way to implement the abstract methods for a `MarkitOnDemand` *Response Handler* extension (the full example can be found [here](../examples/MarkitOnDemandHandler.php)).

 ```
 <?php